Pep15/Practical_SRE/README.md

        * It is a component in Kubernetes that allows routing HTTP/HTTPS traffic to your services.
        * I configured it to route traffic to service endpoints and secured it using self-signed TLS certificates.
      - Issuer With cert-manager:
-       * Issuer -> It's a Kubernetes object for releasing the certificates
+       * Issuer -> It's Kubernetes object for release the certificates
-       * cert-manager -> is a Kubernetes controller responsible for managing your TLS certificates, including self-signed ones, automatically within the cluster.
+       * cert-manager -> is a Kubernetes controller responsible for managing your TLS certificates,including self-signed ones, automatically within the cluster.
-         - I configure the issuer to release the certification, then reference the Issuer in the certificates object to create the TLS secret.
+         - I configure issuer to release the certification then referenced the Issuer in the certificates object to create the TLS secret.
-     - Openssl with secret TLS
+     - Openssl with secret tls
        openssl -> is a tool that allows you to create TLS self-signed certificates locally.
        - I used the OpenSSL command to generate the Key(Private Key).
        - Then request to certification self-signed (CSR), then generate the certification